 Disadvantages include respiratory and cardiac motion, the time it takes to do the procedure, the expense of MRI, and the occasional presence of contraindications, which include many implanted devices and certain metallic foreign bodies.
 Gadolinium contrast may be harmful to the fetus, so use of contrast is usually avoided in pregnancy.

 Ultrasonography is often used to facilitate procedures such as thoracentesis How To Do Thoracentesis Thoracentesis is needle aspiration of fluid from a pleural effusion.
-It may be done for diagnosis and/or therapy.
-Diagnostic thoracentesis Indicated for almost all patients who have pleural... read more and central venous catheter insertion Central Venous Catheterization A number of procedures are used to gain vascular access.
+Thoracentesis may be done for diagnosis and/or therapy.
+Diagnostic thoracentesis Indicated for almost all patients who have... read more and central venous catheter insertion Central Venous Catheterization A number of procedures are used to gain vascular access.
 Most patients’ needs for IV fluid and drugs can be met with a percutaneous peripheral venous catheter.
 If blind percutaneous placement... read more .

 Endobronchial ultrasonography (EBUS) is increasingly being used in conjunction with fiberoptic bronchoscopy to help localize masses and enlarged lymph nodes.
 Diagnostic yield of transbronchial lymph node aspiration is higher using EBUS than conventional unguided techniques.